-- r.
-A parcel for the Netherlands Indies posted in Malaya shall not exceed 22 pounds in weight, 3 feet 6 inches in length, or 6 feet in length and girth combined; and a parcel for Malaya posted in the Netherlands Indies shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
+- I. No parcel shall exceed 22 pounds in weight, 3 feet 6 inches in length, or 6 feet in length and girth combined. - 2.
 As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching Office shall be accepted except in a case of obvious error.